-Your Rabbit’s Guide to Safe and Dangerous Plants to EatRabbits are so curious and love to taste new things.
+Your Rabbit’s Guide to Safe and Dangerous Plants to Eat Rabbits are so curious and love to taste new things.
 In the wild, they would learn what foods are safe and which ones are not from other older rabbits.
 However, our pets don’t have that advantage.
 The list of toxic plants is extensive and this list, while large, does not cover every toxic plant.
 It’s safer to learn which plants are safe to feed your bunny and stick with those!
 Keep reading to learn what plants to avoid and which plants are safe to feed your rabbit.
 Are you concerned about your pet?Book a video consultation with an experienced veterinarian within minutes.Professional vet advice onlineLow-cost video vet consultationsOpen 24 hours a day, 365 days a year Book Video Consultation Plants Toxic to Rabbits: Definitely Avoid These!Acacia twigs and flowersAnemoneAntirrhinumApricot twigs and seed kernelsArumAzalea - twigs and all partsBeans - any typeBeech twigsBig wortBindweedBluebellBox ElderBrugmansia (aka Angel Trumpet)BryonyBulb plants - best to avoid them allButtercupCelandineCherry twigs, stems and seeds (fruit flesh is safe)Christmas RoseClematis twigsColumbineConvolvulus (aka Morning Glory)Corn cockleCrocusDaffodilDahliaDelphinium (aka Larkspur)Dogs MercuryElder twigsEvergreensFeverfewFlowering ElderFool’s ParsleyFoxgloveGypsophilia (aka Baby’s Breath)HemlockHenbane (aka Stinking Nightshade)Holly twigsHyacinthIrisIvy-any partKingcupLaburnum twigsLilly of the ValleyLobeliaLove-in-a-mistLupineMeadow SaffronMilkweedMistle ToeMonkshood flowersNarcissusNightshadeNux VomicaOak twigsOleander-all partsPeach seed kernels and twigsPeriwinklePlum twigs, seeds, and leaves (fruit flesh is fine)PoppyPrimroseRagwortRhododendronRhubarbRoseweedScarlet PimpernelSnowberrySnowdropSpindleberrySprouts-potatoSpurgeThorn AppleToadflaxTomato-leavesTraveler’s oyTulipWax plantWisteriaWood SorrelYewSafe Foods to Feed RabbitsRabbits eat throughout the day and are happier and healthier when they have a variety of foods to eat.
 Assume all houseplants are likely toxic, so keep them out of reach of your bunny.
 However, many things you can grow in the garden are fine to share!Your rabbit should be eating a diet made up of at least 75% hay.
 Then the remaining 25% of the diet is split between veggies and small volumes of fruit and pellets.
 A rabbit should have access to about 1 cup of fresh greens per 2-2.5 pounds of body weight daily.
-Be sure to introduce these greens gradually and slowly increase the volume to allow their GI tract and get used to the new foods.Safe Plants to Share with Your Rabbit:Alfalfa sproutsArugulaAsparagusBasilBeet GreensBok ChoyBroccoli, leaves, and stemsBrussel sproutsChinese cabbageCarrots and carrot topsCeleryChard, SwissChicory GreensCoriander/CilantroCress, GardenDandelion GreensDill leavesEggplantEndiveFennel (leaves and base)Flowers - roses, pansies, hibiscus, nasturtiums, aster, carnation, geranium, marigolds, sunflowerGrass - must be grazed on while still growing; do NOT feed grass clippings to your rabbit!Hay - timothy, orchard, oat, brome, alfalfa (if young, growing, pregnant, or nursing)Jerusalem ArtichokeKaleKohlrabiLettuce - romaine (darker leafy green lettuce varieties are best)Lettuce - red or greenMintMustard GreensMustard SpinachOkraParsleyPeppers-Bell, any colorRadishes and leavesRaspberry leavesSpinachSummer SquashTurnips and greensZucchiniWatercressWheatgrassFruitsApple, cherries, peach, plum, mango, apricot, nectarines (no stems or seeds for these fruits as they are toxic in large volumes)PapayaKiwiPineappleMelonsBanana (no peel)Star fruitStrawberryRead more:Rabbit Nutrition: How to feed your pet rabbitDo Rabbits Make Good Pets?Rabbit Housing TipsNeed to speak with a veterinarian regarding your rabbit's diet or another condition?Click here to schedule a video consult to chat with one of our vets.
+Be sure to introduce these greens gradually and slowly increase the volume to allow their GI tract and get used to the new foods.Safe Plants to Share with Your Rabbit:Alfalfa sproutsArugulaAsparagusBasilBeet GreensBok ChoyBroccoli, leaves, and stemsBrussel sproutsChinese cabbageCarrots and carrot topsCeleryChard, SwissChicory GreensCoriander/CilantroCress, GardenDandelion GreensDill leavesEggplantEndiveFennel (leaves and base)Flowers - roses, pansies, hibiscus, nasturtiums, aster, carnation, geranium, marigolds, sunflowerGrass - must be grazed on while still growing; do NOT feed grass clippings to your rabbit!Hay - timothy, orchard, oat, brome, alfalfa (if young, growing, pregnant, or nursing)Jerusalem ArtichokeKaleKohlrabiLettuce - romaine (darker leafy green lettuce varieties are best)Lettuce - red or greenMintMustard GreensMustard SpinachOkraParsleyPeppers-Bell, any colorRadishes and leavesRaspberry leavesSpinachSummer SquashTurnips and greensZucchiniWatercressWheatgrassFruitsApple, cherries, peach, plum, mango, apricot, nectarines (no stems or seeds for these fruits as they are toxic in large volumes)PapayaKiwiPineappleMelonsBanana (no peel)Star fruitStrawberryRead more:Rabbit Nutrition: How to feed your pet rabbitDo Rabbits Make Good Pets?Rabbit Housing TipsNeed to speak with a veterinarian regarding your rabbit's diet or another condition?Click here to schedule a video consult to speak to one of our vets.
 You can also download the FirstVet app from the Apple App Store and Google Play Stores.